The Care Bears face their mission

 Getting help from back home, through the Caring Tower..."

-Every story needs its Big Bad though, and this time it's Bluster; the annoying and egocentric leader of the Bad Crowd (along with Robbie and Malcom) who once made a deal with the elder Care Bears to stay out of the Silver Lining in exchange for the Bears leaving him alone.
+It's not Care Bears without the Big Bad though, and this time it's Bluster; the annoying and egocentric leader of the Bad Crowd who once made a deal with the elder Care Bears to stay out of the Silver Lining in exchange for the Bears leaving him alone.
 He has since broken the agreement, and his goal is to turn the Silver Lining into Blusterland.
+His Beleaguered Assistant Robbie and Malcom help him carry out his schemes too, yet they always backfire.

 Troping is the key...